useocl/use/documentation/documentation.md

 #### 1.2 Setup JDK

-Sets the used JDK to the used version.
+Sets up a JDK with the used version (currently 15) by using [actions/setup-java@v3](https://github.com/actions/setup-java).

 #### 1.3 Maven Build